FDA’s anti-vape regs do more harm than good.

 When consumed in moderate amounts, nicotine is harmless.
 A far greater danger is tobacco smoke, with its 7,000 harmful and cancer-causing chemicals.
 To the extent that vaping diverts people from smoking—and it does—it saves lives.

-And it can save many more, if we let it.
+And it can save more.
 A study published in the British Medical Journal last year estimates that between 1.6 and 19.5 million American lives could be saved over ten years if most cigarette smokers switched to vaping, with the most likely outcome being 6.6 million lives saved.

 A Parting Shot